MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) varies depending on the country of usage of the Teams user.

-For more information about emergency calling--including information about emergency addresses and emergency call routing, information specific to countries, and information about network settings and network topology--see the following:
+For more information about Microsoft Teams e911 calling--including information about emergency addresses and emergency call routing, information specific to countries, and information about network settings and network topology--see the following:

 - [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md)
 - [Manage network settings for cloud voice features](cloud-voice-network-settings.md)